-Ethics Training, AB 1234 Training, and Other Training Requirements
+Ethics Training, AB 1234 and AB 1661 Training, and Other Training Requirements

 Each Member shall receive at least two hours of training in general ethics principles and ethics laws relevant to his or her public service.
 New Members must receive this training within their first six months of service on a Commission.
 An individual who serves on multiple legislative bodies need only receive two hours of ethics training every two years to satisfy this requirement for all applicable public service positions.
 The City may develop its own ethics training course or use an outside provider.
 If the City develops its own ethics training, the City must consult with the Fair Political Practices Commission and the State Attorney General.
 The City shall maintain all records relating to a Members' ethics training for at least five years.
 These documents are public records subject to disclosure.
-(Resolution No. 06-10462 and 09-11310) Failure to obtain this training within the specified time period and present a certificate of completion to the City Clerk shall be deemed to be resignation from office.
+(Resolution No. 06-10462 and 09-11310).
+Failure to obtain this training within the specified time period and present a certificate of completion to the City Clerk shall be deemed to be resigned from office.

-Each member shall attend biennial training by the Planning Manager, or designee, and by the City Attorney, relating to CEQA, land use, and related issues.
+Each Planning Commission member shall attend biennial training by the Planning Division, and by the City Attorney, relating to the California Environmental Quality Act (CEQA), land use, and related issues.
 A newly appointed member shall attend such training within six months of appointment.